2005 Implementation Plan

 PPJV recently updated its Implementation Plan and it will be published on line soon.

-Download the Executive Report of the 2005 Implementation Plan here:
+Download the Executive Summary of the 2005 Implementation Plan here:

 Or, view all of its contents: